TonyTTTTT/Claim-Detection-in-Tweets/readme.md

 # Usage
-To reproduce the result, first config the hyperparameter in ./main/model_config.py then run ./main/model_training.py, it will involved model training and testing, which will eventually print the metric.
+To reproduce the result, first setting the hyperparameter in ./main/model_config.py then run ./main/model_training.py, it will involved model training and testing, which will eventually print the metric.

 ### hyper-parameter setting
 in ./main/model_config.py, the name in following can be refer to page 57 in my paper.
 Please just change the parameter been mentioned.